 For an Issue Charge to be approved, the Standing Committee voting should review the recommended work location provided in the Issue Charge, and determine where the issue should be addressed.
+Refer to the chart below to help determine appropriate assignment location.
 Options include:

-- · Within the standing committee - To a more appropriate standing committee - To an existing subcommittee - A new Task Force and assign that issue to that new group When deciding which group the issue should be assigned to, consideration should be given to the following factors: - whether the issue fits within the existing Charter of an existing stakeholder group; - if it is possible to reasonably expand the scope of an existing group's Charter to incorporate the new work without disrupting ongoing activities and deliverables; - the size and breadth of the issue: - the expected duration of the work to be performed; - whether the issue is multi-disciplinary (i.e. may span the scope of more than one existing group) - if so, then the chair and secretary of the Markets and Reliability Committee shall be notified; and - Senior Standing Committees may charge a subordinate group with the new work activities.
+- · Within the standing committee

+- To a more appropriate standing committee

+- To an existing subcommittee

+- A new Task Force and assign that issue to that new group When deciding which group the issue should be assigned to, consideration should be given to the following factors: - whether the issue fits within the existing Charter of an existing stakeholder group; - if it is possible to reasonably expand the scope of an existing group's Charter to incorporate the new work without disrupting ongoing activities and deliverables; - the size and breadth of the issue; - the expected duration of the work to be performed; - whether the issue is multi-disciplinary (i.e. may span the scope of more than one existing group) - if so, then the chair and secretary of the Markets and Reliability Committee shall be notified; and - Senior Standing Committees may charge a subordinate group with the new work activities.